-Simple Stress and Strain, Elastic constants, axially loaded compression members, Shear force and bending moment, theory of simple bending, Shear Stress distribution across cross sections, Beams of uniform strength.
+Simple Stress and Strain, Elastic constants, axially loaded compression members, Shear force and bending moment, the theory of simple bending, Shear Stress distribution across cross sections, Beams of uniform strength.

 Deflection of beams: Macaulay’s method, Mohr’s Moment area method, Conjugate beam method, unit load method.
-Torsion of Shafts, Elastic stability of columns, Euler’s Rankine’s and Secant formulae.
+Torsion of Shafts, Elastic stability of columns, Euler’s Rankine’s, and Secant formulae.

 1.3 Structural Analysis:

 Castiglioni’s theorems I and II, unit load method of consistent deformation applied to beams, and pin jointed trusses.
 Slope deflection, moment distribution, Rolling loads, and Influences lines: Influences lines for Shear Force and Bending moment at a section of beam.
 Criteria for maximum shear force and bending Moment in beams traversed by a system of moving loads.
 Influences lines for simply supported plane pin jointed trusses.